 Booking the Bhutan Tour / Trekking:

-- All Tours must be booked through a Local Tour Operator/ Travel Agent such as Yak Holidays Int’l and entire Land arrangements will be made by the same travel agent.
+- Tours must always be booked through a licensed Bhutanese Tour Operator or a Travel Agent and the entire arrangement will be made by the same travel agent.
 Customization, personalization and flexibility are always assured.

-All other tourists must obtain a visa clearance prior to travel to Bhutan.
-Visas are processed through an online system by your licensed Bhutanese tour operator, directly or through a foreign travel agent.
+All other tourists must obtain a visa clearance prior to their travel to Bhutan.
+The visas are processed by your Bhutanese tour operator, directly or through a foreign travel agent.

-You are required to send the photo-page of your passport to your tour operator who will then apply for your visa.
+All that is required is for you to send the photo page of your passport to your tour operator who will then apply for your visa.
 Please don’t forget to bring the same passport of which you sent the photo page.
-The visa will be processed by the Tourism Council of Bhutan (TCB) once the full payment of your holiday (including a USD $40 visa fee) has been wire transferred and received in the TCB bank account.
+The visa will be processed in the Tourism Council of Bhutan (TCB) once the full payment of your holiday (including a USD $40 visa fee) has been transferred and received in the TCB bank account.
 Once the payment has been made through, the visa clearance will be processed within 72 working hours.
 It may seem complicated on the face of it but it actually works out very nice and smooth.
 A visa clearance letter is then issued but the actual visa is stamped on your passport when you land in Bhutan.
 So you actually need to bring in the “visa clearance letter” which will be emailed to you by the Tour Operator when you travel to Bhutan.

-- A licensed Bhutanese tour guide for the extent of your stay.
+- A licensed Bhutanese tour guide and driver for the entire extent of your stay.

 - All internal transport (excluding internal flights).

-- Camping equipment and haulage for trekking tours.
+- Camping equipments and haulage for trekking tours.

 - All internal taxes and charges.

 - A sustainable tourism Royalty of $65.
-This Royalty goes towards free education, free healthcare, poverty alleviation, along with the building of infrastructure.
+This Royalty goes to the government towards free education, free healthcare, poverty alleviation, and infrastructure development.

-The minimum daily package for tourists travelling in a group of 3 persons or more is as follows:
+The minimum daily Bhutan tour cost package for tourists travelling in a group of 3 persons or more is as follows:

 - USD $200 per person per night for the months of January, February, June, July, August & December.